Detroit Women's Guide to Divorce

 Speak To an Experienced Detroit Divorce Lawyer for Women Today

-At Woodford Sathappan McGee, we understand how daunting the divorce process can be.
+At WSM, we understand how daunting the divorce process can be.
 Divorce affects women in unique ways, and thanks to our dedication to women, our ability to meet their needs and provide dedicated representation is unmatched.

 Women are often fearful for their children’s well-being, reactions from friends and family, and their financial stability.
 However, you should know that you have powerful constitutional rights, and with our help, you can prioritize your children’s best interests while securing an independent and secure life for yourself.